dotnet/runtime/src/mono/sample/wasm/browser-bench/README.md

 ### Additional build arguments

-The benchark project is built in a separate process, so to pass additional msbuild arguments, use `BuildAdditionalArgs` property, like:
+The benchmark project is built in a separate process, so to pass additional msbuild arguments, use `BuildAdditionalArgs` property, like:

     > dotnet build /t:RunSample  /p:BuildAdditionalArgs="/p:WasmEnableSIMD=false"